timebertt/kubernetes-controller-sharding/docs/monitoring.md

 Type: counter
 Description: Total number of shard ring calculations per ring kind.
 This counter is incremented every time the sharder calculates a new consistent hash ring based on the shard leases.
-As this calculation is rather expensive, the sharder holds a shared cache of hash rings to minimize the number of hash ring calculations.
-This metric can serve as an indicator for how well this optimization works.

 ## sharding-exporter